Past Simple vs Past Progressive (Continuous)

 They were singing when she was sleeping. (two ongoing processes) She slept all the night. (completed action, focus on how long she slept)

-2.In the Middle of Something vs Chain of Events
+2.1In the Middle of Something vs Chain of Events

-Past Progressive for things that happened (past simple) in the middle of something else (past progressive) Past Simple to say that one thing happened after another.
+Past Progressive for things that happened (past simple) in the middle of something else (past progressive).

 He phoned while we were having dinner.
 He phoned and we started the dinner.